dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/Form.md

    // Replaces all input fields with plain text.
    plainText: PropTypes.bool,

    // Occurs when the form is submitted; emits the form data.
+To prevent server dispatch, return false.
    onSubmit: PropTypes.func,

    // Occurs when there's validation error on submit; emits the error.